Design-Master-Kuwait/cbk-ios-Veerendra/README.md

 3. News API Integration: I create an class "Services".
 Which is NSObject based class where i write my api function to use everywhere  .
 With the help of GetRequest function i integrated my API and gettting data from it.
 Filter and Country selection also implemented.
 You can choose select country and filter from navigation bar where i set selectable icon's.
 I used default pickerView for dropdown.

 4. Localization and Arabic Support: I created an Loclaziable file where i am using enum cases based on language preference and I set all the keys in both files English and Arabic.
+Also you can check language selection process from Initial screen and Settings too.

 5. Pagination: I used pagination in News api with the help of array count and indexPath.row in cellForRowAt.
 Page no. is increasing according to data which coming from server.